Permanent residence permit

 Submit the application

-Applications for a permanent residence permit should be submitted at a Faroese Police station or at the Immigration Office.
+Applications for a permanent residence permit should be submitted at the Immigration Office.

 Normal processing time